astral-fate/Machine-Learning-Engineer-internship-Technocolabs/Project 3/Readme.md

 ### Rate Of Interest

-: We will calculate the ROI based on the amount borrowed and the interest rate.
+We will calculate the ROI based on the amount borrowed and the interest rate.
 The formula for ROI is <br>
-ROI = investment gain / investment base. <br>
+<b> ROI = investment gain / investment base. <br> </b>
 We will use the amount borrowed and the interest rate to calculate the ROI for each loan.
 We were not provided with enough information on how to determine the borrower's preferred ROI, so we will use the calculated ROI as a proxy